Grammar 1

 Grammar 1 is designed for:

-• Beginners who understand basic camera use and want a serious foundation
+• Photographers who want a serious foundation

 • Photographers who feel their work could be stronger but aren’t sure why